ERAs - Notes on Chassis Technical History and Specification

 It was bought in late 1954 by Ken Flint and Verdun Edwards.

-When Flint and Edwards bought it it had neither body (destroyed in Walker’s Isle of Man accident) nor engine (fitted in ERA Delage).
+When Flint and Edwards bought it the car had neither body (destroyed in Walker’s Isle of Man accident) nor engine (fitted in the ERA Delage).

 They combined elements of the two E types (the chassis of GP1 and the body of GP2) and fitted a Jaguar XK engine to create a sports car (TKD 100), which they then raced and subsequently sold to Jim Berry.